binaryage/totalfinder-web/apple-silicon.md

 </p>

 <p class="info-box compatibility">
 ※ iOS-on-macOS apps that were installed through other non-App Store means, such as via sideloading, third-party tools, or your own developed apps from Xcode will continue to function normally.
-The _only_ iOS apps that will stop working are ones encrypted with Apple's FairPlay DRM — in other words, just those downloaded from the App Store.
+The <i>only</i> iOS apps that will stop working are ones encrypted with Apple's FairPlay DRM — in other words, just those downloaded from the App Store.
 </p>

 ① Follow steps 2〜4 from above.